Understanding the Lunar Module Outside Omega HQ

 The Lunar Module

-Again, my aim, let alone my ability, is not to give you a detailed historical or scientific account of the Lunar Module.
-In a nutshell, it is the component of Apollo missions that was designed specifically to land on the Moon, which it successfully did on six occasions.
-The Lunar Module was a "disposable" item, in the sense that it was not capable, by design, of flying back into the Earth's atmosphere.
+The LM is the component of Apollo missions that was designed specifically to land on the Moon, which it successfully did on six occasions.
+It was a "disposable" item, in the sense that it was not capable, by design, of flying back into the Earth's atmosphere.
 After serving its purpose of landing two astronauts on the Moon, from lunar orbit, while the third stayed in the Command Module, and then being used as a launch pad during the ascent phase from the Moon, it would subsequently be abandoned into lunar orbit.

 The LM is small, at about 7 meters high, and was known to be particularly crammed for the astronauts, who shared just over 4 meters in diameter of space.
 There was no seating position, and they used removable hammocks to sleep.
 Despite its unimpressive dimensions, the Lunar Module is a very intriguing, and incredibly neat looking piece of equipment with, obviously, unique history.
 While the actual LMs used for space travel are forever gone, having burnt in the atmosphere, there is one actual unit that is still with us: built for a second test flight eventually deemed unnecessary, LM-2 is displayed at the Smithsonian's National Air & Space Museum in Washington D.C.